mokdevel/DarcMods/DarcChopperCompatFF/README.md

 # Version history

-## 20260xxx
+## 20260731
 Fixes:
 * Mod waits for gamemode to start before starting to run.
 This could have side effects.
+* Configuration file load issues.
 * dc_compatFFConfigChopper.json was created with test settings.
 Recommendation is to delete the file and receive an updated one at startup.
-* Configuration file load issues.
+* Default chance for choppers arriving to battle is 30% + progression%.

 ## 20260421
 First version